Bladder: Microanatomy

-When viewed under a microscope the bladder can be seen to have an inner lining (called epithelium), three layers of muscle fibres, and an outer adventitia.
+When viewed under a microscope, the bladder can be seen to have an inner lining (called epithelium), three layers of muscle fibres, and an outer adventitia.

 The inner wall of the bladder is called urothelium, a type of transitional epithelium formed by three to six layers of cells; the cells may become more cuboidal or flatter depending on whether the bladder is empty or full.
 Additionally, these are lined with a mucous membrane consisting of a surface glycocalyx that protects the cells beneath it from urine.
 The epithelium lies on a thin basement membrane, and a lamina propria.
 The mucosal lining also offers a urothelial barrier against the passing of infections.

 These layers are surrounded by three layers of muscle fibres arranged as an inner layer of fibres orientated longitudinally, a middle layer of circular fibres, and an outermost layer of longitudinal fibres; these form the detrusor muscle, which can be seen with the naked eye.

 The outside of the bladder is protected by a serous membrane called adventitia.

 Development

 In the developing embryo, at the hind end lies a cloaca.
 This, over the fourth to the seventh week, divides into a urogenital sinus and the beginnings of the anal canal, with a wall forming between these two inpouchings called the urorectal septum.
 The urogenital sinus divides into three parts, with the upper and largest part becoming the bladder; the middle part becoming the urethra, and the lower part changes depending on the biological sex of the embryo.

 The human bladder derives from the urogenital sinus, and it is initially continuous with the allantois.
-The upper and lower parts of the bladder develop separately and join together around the middle part of development.
+The upper and lower parts of the bladder develop separately and join around the middle part of development.
 At this time the ureters move from the mesonephric ducts to the trigone.
 In males, the base of the bladder lies between the rectum and the pubic symphysis.
 It is superior to the prostate, and separated from the rectum by the recto-vesical pouch.
 In females, the bladder sits inferior to the uterus and anterior to the vagina; thus its maximum capacity is lower than in males.
 It is separated from the uterus by the vesico-uterine pouch.
 In infants and young children the urinary bladder is in the abdomen even when empty.